nerves-hub/nerves_hub_link/README.md

 mix nerves_hub.user auth
 ```

-### Adding NervesHubDevice to your project
+### Adding NervesHubLink to your project

-The first step is to add `nerves_hub_device` to your target dependencies in your
+The first step is to add `nerves_hub_link` to your target dependencies in your
 project's `mix.exs`.
 Since NervesHub uses SSL certificates, the time must be set
 on the device or certificate validity checks will fail.
 If you're not already
 setting the time, add [`nerves_time`](https://hex.pm/packages/nerves_time) to